Table of Contents

 Temperature Regulation

 Core body temperature drops during sleep.
-Bedroom temperatures of 15-19°C (60-67°F) facilitate this natural decline.
-Research in Sleep Medicine Reviews found that cool environments improved sleep onset and quality.
+Bedroom temperatures of 15.5-20°C (60-68°F) facilitate this natural decline.
+Research consensus from 2025 found that cool environments improved sleep onset and quality.

 Hot baths 90 minutes before bed paradoxically help.
 The subsequent cooling as blood moves from core to extremities promotes sleep onset.